 As a designer arrange content on the page, this structure helps you to manage the proportions between the elements to be aligned on the page.

 Many variations to the grids when trying them out help the designer to build better digital products.
-With proper execution of grids with the different design elements together to achieve effective hierarchy, alignment and consistency make the design appear thoughtful and well organized.
+With proper execution of grids with the different design elements together to achieve effective hierarchy, alignment and consistency make the design appear thoughtful and well-organized.

 Grids are also essential to create responsive designs for mobile devices.
 When creating a social media page design so that people can stay on the page that has all elements placed in the right proportion.

 Grids are essential in the design process of a website in arranging text, images and other design elements.
-Grids also work similarly in the arrangement of a magazine, newspaper or a book.
-You should use grids also keep different elements in their right proportions.
+Grids also work similarly in the arrangement of a magazine, newspaper or book.
+You should use grids and also keep different elements in their right proportions.

 3. White Space

-The space between different elements that gives viewers some visual breaks when they process design, minimizing distractions and making it easier to focus.
+The space between different elements gives viewers some visual breaks when they process design, minimizing distractions and making it easier to focus.

-The negative area created by the white space is about careful use of the hierarchy of information in the form of images, colours or typeface.
+The negative area created by the white space is about the careful use of the hierarchy of information in the form of images, colours or typeface.

 The concept of having a blank space is beyond aesthetic as they actually have an impact on how we take in and process new material.
 In the case of too much information or visual data crowded in a given area causes it difficult to absorb.